Best place to find information and services that your council provides...

 No, this is an additional service provided by the council.
 There’s no legal requirement to provide a kerbside collection for garden waste.
 The income from charging for garden waste collections will make the service self-financing.

 Unfortunately, the council is unable to offer payment by instalments.
-In order to minimise the cost of the scheme and keep subscription fees to a minimum, the subscription is an annual charge that must be made as a one-off payment each year.
+In order to minimise the cost of the scheme and keep subscription fees to a minimum, the subscription must be made as a one-off payment.

-The new service will start on Monday 3rd June 2019 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
+The new subscription period starts on Monday 1st March 2021 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
 Residents should allow at least 10 working days for a permit sticker to be posted out.

-The charge will cover you from 3rd June 2019 to 31st May 2020.
-Please note, the garden waste service is a seasonal service and collections will not be provided over the winter period.
+The charge will cover residents from 1st March 2021 to 3rd December 2021.
+Please note, the garden waste service is a seasonal service and collections are suspended over the winter period.

-You can sign up to receive the service at any point during the year.
-The annual charge runs from 3rd June 2019 until 31st May 2020.
-If you sign up part way through the year, you will be charged full price but you will only receive the service up until 31st May 2020.
+You can sign up to receive the service at any point.
+The charge runs from 1st March 2021 to 3rd December 2021.
+If you sign up part way through, you will be charged £37 but will only receive the service up until 3rd December 2021.

 Your collection day will stay the same and you will be notified if there are any changes in the future.
 Please have your bin out for 6.30am on your scheduled day of collection.

 You can have as many green bins as you like for domestic garden waste.
-You'll be charged a £37 (£32 if paid online) subscription per bin, per year.
-To order more green bins (cost per bin is £19.75) and pay your subscription, please visit www.sthelens.gov.uk/gardenwaste from 9th May 2019.
+You'll be charged a £37 subscription per bin for collections between 1st March 2021 and 3rd December 2021.

 We encourage you to either home compost your garden waste or take it for free to one of the three household waste recycling centres across St Helens: